1. All architects need to understand dementia.

 Professor June Andrews is Director of Dementia Services at the Dementia Service Development Centre, University of Stirling.

 Professor Dick F Swaab is a physician and leading neurobiologist.
-He wrote We Are or Brains; From Womb to Alzheimer's.
+He wrote We Are Our Brains; A Neurobiography of the Brain, from the Womb to Alzheimer's.

 Dr. Hugo Spiers is a cognitive neuroscientist at University College London.